 If you would like to explore the idea of an IDM, talk with your advisor and/or a Director of Academic Engagement about the merits of an IDM compared to traditional major/minor combinations or Program II.
 Then identify advisors in the two departments and work with them and the directors of undergraduate studies to generate a list of courses that will satisfy department requirements and meet the educational goals of your IDM.

 To declare an IDM, you should complete the IDM application form and worksheet below and meet with the appropriate directors of undergraduate study for advice and their approval of your courses.
 Both DUSs and advisors must sign the application form.
 Note that a DUS may set more stringent and/or more specific requirements.
-When the application form is complete and signed, you should submit the application form and worksheet to Dean Karen Murphy in 011 Allen Building for final approval and processing.
+When the application form is complete and signed, you should submit the application form to Dean Karen Murphy in 011 Allen Building for final approval and processing.